demml/opsml/docs/docs/cards/onnx.md

 ```
 #### Providing a Custom Onnx Definition

-`Opsml` also provides the flexibility of providing your own onnx definition so long as it's packaged into an `OnnxModelDefinition` `pydantic` model.
+`Opsml` also provides the flexibility of providing your own onnx definition so long as it's packaged into an `OnnxModel` `pydantic` model.
 The example below is taken directly from [pytorch](https://pytorch.org/tutorials/advanced/super_resolution_with_onnxruntime.html) but with `Opsml` added to the end.

 **Example**